In the middle of snowy forest, what to lean?

 Fig: Long-term trend of snowfall in northern Hokkaido (modified from Makoto et al. 2014)

-How do forest organisms survive in winter?
+How do forest organisms live in winter?

 How do biogeochemical cycles proceed under snow?